wendybarrios/superiomariogenerator/README.md

 ## Optimizations
 - **Next up:** I want to add a filter to show all characters of a particular species (ex.koopa)
+- I plan to add pictures to each characters and possibly use a cloud service as data storage.

 ## Lessons Learned: